JohnG-001/dbVar/sandbox/human_non_redundant/del/README_del.md

 Thanks for your interest in the dbVar human "non-redundant structural variations" (nr SVs) data files from NCBI.

-Please check back soon for updates.
+Please check back for updates soon.